TalaoDAO/sandbox-doc/docs/source/integration.rst

 This is the most common use case because most web3 applications already have centralized management of their users.
 It is likely that the application also keeps track of users' data in its local database for later use of the data (CRM).

-In this specific case of cross device (desktop + wallet), the user will scan a QRcode twice. ....to think about another option!!!!!

 Application (Hybrid dApp) is client/server with dApp features as SPA